-Seven (7) PL's were initially granted effective October 1, 2018 for a period of three (3) years.
-Two-year renewal applications were filed in the second quarter 2021 reducing the overall license package from 4,921 km2 to 2,462 km2 consisting of five (5) prospecting licenses.
-The reduction in the license area package neither impaired the licenses nor had an impact of the prospectively of the remaining project area.
-Four licenses were renewed effective January 1, 2022 while the fifth remains in the renewal process.
-The details of the Company's prospecting licenses are set forth in Table 3.
+Seven (7) PLs were reissued as initial grants effective October 1, 2018, for a period of three (3) years.
+Two-year renewal applications were filed in the second quarter of 2021 reducing the overall license package from 4,921 km2 to 2,462 km2 consisting of five (5) prospecting licenses.
+The reduction in the license area package had no impact on the prospectively of the remaining project area.
+Four licenses were renewed effective January 1, 2022, while the fifth remains in the renewal process.
+The details of the Company's prospecting licences are outlined in Table 3.